Invarians

 • API v2.0.0, SDK invarians >= 0.6.0 on PyPI, panel endpoint GET /v2/panel

-• HMAC-SHA256 signed attestations, axis-grouped MetricBlock per observable (ratio, ratio_long, shift) and composite drift per axis (Primitive 3, Drift Signal)
+• HMAC-SHA256 signed attestations, axis-grouped MetricBlock per observable (ratio, ratio_long, shift) and composite drift per axis (Primitive 3, Delta)

 In panel, calibration pending

-• 10 CCIP lanes, captured per message (source-to-execute matched by bytes32 messageId), capability_level: per_message_attested. crypto.anchor is null today; DON multi-sig CommitReport capture is the next step.
+• 10 CCIP lanes hybrid V1.5 / V1.6, captured per message (source-to-execute matched by bytes32 messageId), capability_level: per_message_attested.
+Four lanes on V1.6 chain-based architecture (ETH ↔ ARB and ETH ↔ BASE), six lanes on V1.5 lane-based (OP, POL, AVAX in both directions). crypto.anchor is null today; DON multi-sig CommitReport capture is the next step.

-• 10 CCTP routes, captured per message with the Circle ECDSA signature (crypto.anchor: circle_ecdsa), independently verifiable against Circle's published attester public key.
-BS1 / BS2 classification is preliminary on per-message latency baseline.
+• 10 CCTP V2 routes, captured per message with the Circle ECDSA signature (crypto.anchor: circle_ecdsa), independently verifiable against Circle's published attester public key.
+BS1 / BS2 calibration runs on a 30-day baseline before publication; rows currently expose state: null, calibrated: false, status: "UNCALIBRATED" until the baseline completes.

 • Polygon, Avalanche L1, raw capture, MEDIUM and LOW confidence